 Some cruise lines also offer nice bike tours (including guide and of course, a bike); it may be a good idea to book one of those tours if you don’t want to go cycling on your own.

 If you want to go for a ride through the beautiful nature, (on your own) we can recommend visiting the nearby National Park Kennemerland.
 Overhere, short and long (walking and biking) routes take you through a varied landscape of forest and dunes and the difference in height forms an extra challenge.
-If you climb to the top of a dune, you are often rewarded with a beautiful view!
-Along the way there are many opportunities for stopping, for example, at one of the estates, at the Duincafé in the Visitors’ Centre or at a picnic table along the side of the path.
+If you climb to the top of a dune, you are often rewarded with a stunning view!
+Along the way there are many opportunities for stopping, for example, at one of the estates, at the “Duincafé” in the Visitors’ Centre or at one of the many picnic tables along the sides of the paths.

-In the past, many cruise passengers have been asking about visiting Amsterdam on a bike.
+During the past years, many cruise passengers have been asking about visiting Amsterdam on a bike.
 The answer is “yes, you can” but it may not be a very good idea if you’re not a very experienced cyclist.
 Traffic is very heavy in the inner city of Amsterdam most of the times and the locals do make their own traffic rules and will cross your path in any way possible.
 Seriously, a canal cruise may be a much better and safer option!

 All together, you don’t need to be a hardcore rider on a shiny bike to enjoy cycling in most parts of Holland.
 Because such a large proportion of the population rides regularly it’s easy to jump on to a bike and blend right in.